- What personal information do we collect?

 - Communications via our SMS Service Provider: You may provide personal information to us when you send a text message to us whilst attending an event at Sunderland Greyhounds.

-- Your interactions with us at Sunderland Greyhounds: For example, you may give us your permission to take a photograph of you and to take your name, for use on social media or on screen at the Racecourse] on the day of an event.
-We will also process the personal information of any vendors or third parties providing commercial services at Bath Racecourse, for example, providers of concession stands, food and drink outlets, or bookmakers.
+- Your interactions with us at Sunderland Greyhounds: For example, you may give us your permission to take a photograph of you and to take your name, for use on social media or on screen at the Stadium on the day of an event.
+We will also process the personal information of any vendors or third parties providing commercial services at Sunderland Greyhounds, for example, providers of concession stands, food and drink outlets, or bookmakers.

 - Goods or Service you request: Where you request goods or service from us, for example purchasing tickets to attend Sunderland Greyhounds, we will collect your personal information in order to process your request and otherwise contact you following a purchase.
 The types of information we may collect from you includes personal details (including name, date of birth and gender), contact information (including email address, postal address, and telephone numbers).